 Think about what your marketing goals are and what response you want from your customers.
 Do you want people to get excited when they see your brand?
 Think about your target market.
-What are they attracted to?
 What are their values and aspirations?
+What do they like?

 - Complementation refers to seeing colors in relation to other colors.
 When you use colors on opposite sides of the color spectrum, the design is visually appealing because the eye is provided a balance rather than straining to see a particular color.

 - Contrast reduces eyestrain and captures a user’s attention by clearly dividing the elements on a page.
 If your website has a dark background, use a lighter color for the main content.
 Using a variety of contrasting colors can help focus the viewer’s attention on specific page elements.

 - Vibrancy dictates the emotion of your design.
 Using brighter colors in your design makes the user feel more energetic, which can be effective when advertising a product.
 Darker color shades relax the mind, enabling their mind to focus on something else.

 Let’s review some examples of how color works for different brands.

 Red is a classic color.
 It is strategically used in marketing to stop consumers in their tracks and call immediate attention.
 That’s why it is often used for call-to-action buttons.
 Red attracts impulsive shoppers.